Skip to content

 Shoulder Pain

 Pain in or around the shoulder can have many different causes, typically they are related to muscles, joints or nerve problems.
-In this article we look at symptoms, causes and treatment options.
+Find out more information about symptoms, causes and treatment options for shoulder problems below.

 Shoulder pain is typically a musculoskeletal (involving joints and muscles) complaint that affects individuals across various age groups.
 Understanding the common causes of shoulder pain is crucial for accurate diagnosis and appropriate management.
-Here is a general overview of the most frequent causes of shoulder pain, including rotator cuff injuries, shoulder impingement syndrome, osteoarthritis, frozen shoulder, and dislocation.
+Here is a general overview of the most frequent causes of shoulder pain, including rotator cuff injuries, shoulder impingement syndrome, osteoarthritis, frozen shoulder, dislocation and referred pain.

 Shoulder muscle injury (rotator cuff injury)